gzoller/world/README.md

 # world
 A "world server" for server-side development including MongoDB, RabbitMQ, and more.
+The beauty of something like this is that you don't need to install all these infrastructure things on your machine so clean-up is instantaneous when you stop the container.

+Note: In this stock version data volumes are not saved!
+When you stop the container all data stored in MongoDB and other stores will be lost!
+This can be a handy thing for QA where you want to forklift in data packs for testing, but may not be what you wish for other kinds of work.
+In this case you can mount a persistent volume from your host machine with Docker's -v argument.

 ## Use
 ```